-The above quote means to set aside a serious amount of time to get your business going.
-This may mean putting the kids to bed at 10pm, then working until midnight or 1am on your business.
+Set aside a serious amount of time to get your business going.
+This may mean putting the kids to bed by 10pm and working until midnight or 1am on your business.

 When I was starting out, I networked with other freelance web designers & small web design agencies.
 I would often subcontract for other smaller web design companies to help pay the bills.

 Through networking with those designers & agencies, I met more designers & agencies.